Performance & Analytics

 The award-winning Performance & Analytics department was established in 2014 to improve the efficiency and effectiveness of City operations and drive the City’s open data efforts.
 Since its inception, PandA has won multiple awards and continues to be recognized for its efforts for innovative governing.

 The City of San Diego was recognized for its achievements and best practices that are "improving the experience of government and pushing the boundaries of how citizen services are delivered".
 The Center for Digital Government honored the City with two awards in the area of Government Experience, receiving second place for overall city government experience, as well as a project experience award for its work on the Get It Done platform.
 The Get It Done platform was also awarded Best Application Serving the Public as part of the Center for Digital Government's Best of California Awards 2019.

-The City of San Diego was honored with a first-of-its-kind national certification in 2018 for using data to drive effective results for residents.
+The City of San Diego was once again honored with Silver Certification by What Works Cities for its investment in data and transparency, and using data to drive decisions that ultimately impact the lives of residents.
 Bloomberg Philanthropies' What Works Cities Initiative recognized the City for its use of innovative public outreach tools including resident satisfaction surveys, the Get It Done mobile app and a progressive open data policy.
 The award encourages cities across the country to emulate awardees in their approach to using data and evidence to enhance government effectiveness.

 The City of San Diego's open data efforts earned global recognition with the City earning ISO 37120 Platinum certification from the World Council on City Data at a smart city conference in Austin, Texas.
 San Diego is only the third U.S. city to achieve this distinction, joining Boston and Los Angeles.
 San Diego was awarded WCCD ISO 37120 Platinum Certification based on the recommendation of an independent, third-party verifier who reviewed the City’s data.